-This project aims to provide a comprehensive and systematic documentation of the history of the Adventist movement in China from ancient time to today.
+This project aims to provide a comprehensive and systematic documentation of the history of the Adventist movement in China and to Chinese people from ancient time to today.
 A work of this magnitude requires the collaborative efforts of many individuals.
-If you are interested in contributing to this project, please contact: Bruce W. Lo, email@example.com
+If you are interested in contributing to this project, please contact the Project Director, Bruce W. Lo, email@example.com.

 1. Charbonnier, Jean-Pierre (2002), Histoire des Chretiens de Chine (Original French edition), Les Indes Savantes, Paris; M.N.L.
 Couve de Murville (2007), English translator, Christians in China: A.D.
 600 to 2000, Ignatius Press: San Francisco, CA.

 2. Bays, Daniel H. (2005) The Foreign Missionary Movement of the 19th and 20th Centuries, National Humanities Center, retrieved 1/4/2013 from http://nationalhumanitiescenter.org/tserve/nineteen/nkeyinfo/fmmovementb.htm